thbe/docker-sls/README.md

 docker logs --tail 1000 --follow --timestamps sls
 ```

+### Use server

+Example Sending of SRT in OBS:
+* In the setup menu under "Stream", select "Custom..."  leave the Key field blank.
+* Put the following url to send to your docker container: `srt://your.server.ip:10000?streamid=publish/stream/yourstreamname`

+Example of Receiving of SRT in OBS:
+* Add a Media Source
+* Put the following url to receive: `srt://your.server.ip:10000?streamid=stream/live/yourstreamname`

 ## Next steps

 The next release of this Docker image should have a persistent sls configuration.